sarahCavalcantev/sarahCavalcantev/README.md

 - 👀 I’m interested in contributing positively to the dev community
 - 🌱 I’m currently learning to program in the JavaScript language, using: React, Next, Vue, Node, HTML, CSS, jQuery, Bootstrap, Webpack, Gulp, MySQL.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: If we had good friends maybe we wouldn't need therapists.  =)
+- ⚡ Fun fact: If we had good friends maybe we wouldn't need therapists.  =) ps: I find llamas drinking coffee charming

 <!---
 sarahCavalcantev/sarahCavalcantev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.